PrestaShop/blockcontact/Readme.md

 ## About

-Allows you to add additional information about your store\'s customer service in PrestaShop 1.6.
+Allows you to add additional information about your store's customer service in PrestaShop 1.6.